brendan-duncan/wgsl_reflect/README.md

 A WebGPU Shading Language parser and reflection library for Javascript.

 ## Example 1
+### Calculate the member information for a uniform buffer block.

 ```javascript
 import { WgslReflect } from "./wgsl_reflect.js";